lost-scripts/.github/DEVELOPMENT.md

 	Alternatively, one can just use alias `deploy` and confirm.
 In any case, all this ensures deployments are only made when necessary and without having to worry about possible merge conflicts and such...

-	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be irremediably lost.
+	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be irremediably lost!

 <br>